 Grant Purpose: purchase 4-bottling hot filling machine to increase unit production

 Excelsior – Founder Henry Kisitu’s Jajja Wellness tonics originated in his Ugandan grandmother’s kitchen.
 She was an African herbal medicine woman, worked as a nurse, and knew principles of Chinese medicine.
 Today, Jajja Wellness has an expanded line of tonics, loaded with natural, anti-inflammatory and antioxidant properties, the top sellers come directly from Grandmother’s and African indigenous recipes.

 Grant Purpose: Secure co-manufacturing contract with a reliable co-packer in the Midwest region.

 The Micro Grants Program supports micro CPG food businesses in Minnesota that are owned by entrepreneurs of color, women, veterans and/or individuals demonstrating socio-economic barriers to equitable participation in business – especially the packaged food industry.

 Possible Uses of Funds

-Micro-grants range from $500 to $5000 - a one-time award.
-The uses for micro-grants are flexible and open – but we are looking for proposals that have specific and identified uses that can propel the business to the next level – “whatever that next level” may mean for the business.
-This may be to help address a unique challenge in the industry for the business or a one-time and critical business opportunity that a micro grant of this amount can have a critical impact on.
+Micro-grants of up to $5000 will be awarded.
+The uses for micro-grants are flexible and open – but we are looking for proposals that have specific and pre- identified uses that can propel the business to the next level – “whatever that next level” may mean for the business.
+This may be to help address a unique challenge in the industry for the business or a one-time and critical business opportunity that a micro grant of up to $5,000 can have an important and critical impact.